paulflang/SBML2Julia/docs/contributing.rst

 Contributing to `SBML2JuliaMP`
 -------------------------

-We welcome contributions to `SBML2JuliaMP`, including to the software, unit tests and documentation.
+We welcome contributions to `SBML2JuliaMP`, including to the software, tests and documentation.
 Please use GitHub pull requests to contribute to `SBML2JuliaMP` or contact us by email.

 #.
 Create a fork of the `SBML2JuliaMP` Git repository.
 Please see the `GitHub documentation <https://help.github.com/articles/fork-a-repo/>`_ for more information.
 #.
 Edit the code, unit tests or documentation.